Will ACA premium tax credits not be extended and will the Republican Party win the House in 2026?

-Probability changed modestly over 24h.
-Signal quality is low because 24h volume is unavailable.
+88%Probability is mostly stable over 24h.
+Signal quality is low because market activity is limited.

 Signal: LowThis market has limited liquidity/activity, so recent probability moves may be distorted by small trades or sparse updates.